 The 1885 city directory lists Short as an employee of J. A. Reddick & Co., proprietors of the White Elephant.
 Short ran the gambling operation upstairs.

 With a couple of exceptions, Short’s ten years in Fort Worth were quiet.
 The first exception, of course, was the Courtright shooting in 1887.
-Then, in 1890, two days before Christmas, Short went down into Hell’s Half Acre to confront Charlie Wright, who ran a gambling house, the Bank Saloon, at 1608 Main.
+Then, in 1890, two days before Christmas, Short went down into Hell’s Half Acre to confront Charlie Wright, who ran a gambling house, the Bank Saloon, at 1608 Main Street.
 Short claimed that Wright ran a crooked house.
 As Short walked down a hall of the saloon, Wright was waiting with a shotgun.
 Wright fired.
 Short fired back.
 Both men were injured.
 Luke Short had three years left to live.
 Now he would live them with a crippled left hand and a limp.

 (Short was tried for aggravated assault and fined $150.
 His attorney was Robert McCart, namesake of the South Side street.
 McCart also had been among the men who put up bond money for Short after the Courtright shooting in 1887.)

 Like most “sports” (gamblers), Short was treated as a respectable citizen in the Gazette.